 They offer a killer control panel that takes all of the difficulty of running and administrating a website or fleet of websites completely out of the game.
 You’ll be able to do almost everything the most highly trained IT professionals can do, right out of the box without having to learn any of the commands or languages.

-When you could do this with a very, very cheap price tag (right now 83% Off), it’s easy to see why iPage is such a well recommended web host.
+When you could do this with a very, very cheap price tag (right now 75% discount with a free domain), it’s easy to see why iPage is such a well recommended web host.